OrcinusOcean/ScriptTestTool/README.md

-runSuite: testing command line tool.
+runSuite: a testing command line tool.
-produceOutputs: tool which can produce mutiple output at the same time.
+produceOutputs: a tool which can produce mutiple output at the same time.
 autossh: login without inputing your password.
-Reuqire expect.
+Reuqire expect command.